epykure/epyk-ui/doc/packages/json-formatter.rst

 The above will display a tree object as shown here. https://azimi.me/json-formatter-js/

-Each of the functions and properties when they are wrapping an core API function will point to its documentation in the doc string.
+Each of the functions and properties, when they are wrapping an core API function, will point from the doc string in the framework to its external documentation.
-Do not hesitate to have a look at it and either to challenge the library to get new features or to check with use if something is not correct.
+Do not hesitate to have a look at it and either to challenge the library to get new features or to check with us if something does not seem correct.

 Options
 *******